shiv669/multimodal-audit-engine/README.md

 Most compliance checking systems require expensive cloud subscriptions to services like Azure Video Analyzer or AWS Rekognition.
 This system uses only free services: Mistral AI free tier for language processing, Whisper for speech recognition, Tesseract for optical character recognition, and FAISS for local vector search.
 The entire system costs nothing to run.

-We deliberately chose open source and free services because they are production-ready for this use case, well-tested, and reliable.
+I deliberately chose open source and free services because they are production-ready for this use case, well-tested, and reliable.
 The system can analyze any YouTube video without rate limiting concerns.
 You maintain complete control over your compliance rules and audit data.

 ## Architecture Overview